GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 1. Open QGIS, navigate to the project folder and double-click on the model "QGIS_Model" to run it
 3. Put in all required data:
+    - Column name depends on the admin level of your roi.
+Every country has different admin levels and so you have to specify which column of the according shapefile (gadm) you want to use to search for your roi.
+For cities in Germany, leave the default setting (more info under <a href="Additional info/specifics.md">specifics - region of interest</a>
-    - CRS: leave the default setting (we recommend using EPSG:25832 for Germany)
+    - CRS: specify in which ccordinate reference system you want to project your data.
+For analyses in Germany, leave the default setting
-    - the color definition file is "colors.txt" in your "./data" folder
+    - The color definition file is "colors.txt" in your "./data" folder (more info under <a href="Additional info/specifics.md">specifics - coloring</a>
-    - the GADM Shapefile is the .shp-file in your gadm folder with the number 3 (if there is not one you have to take a look at <a href="Additional info/specifics.md">specifics - region of interest</a>)
+    - GADM shapefile is the .shp-file in your gadm folder with the according number as specified under "Column name"
-    - the Name of your roi is the region you want to analyse.
-Any name of a city or town should work, for additional information you should look into the shapefile and search under column "NAME_3" for the exact name of your roi (try e.g. Heidelberg, Karlsruhe, Speyer or Gaggenau) - it has to be in the extent of the Sentinel 2 raster images!
+    - Name of your roi is the region you want to analyse.
+Any name of a city or town should work, as long as you specify the right admin level.
+It has to be in the extent of the Sentinel 2 raster images!
-    - the raster bands are the two from the "./data" folder with "B04" and "B08" in their names (the right order is very important!)
+    - The raster bands are the two from the "./data" folder with "B04" and "B08" in their names (the right order is very important!)
-    - the reclassification matrix is the table with information on how the tool shall reclassify - leave the default setting
+    - Reclassification matrix is the table with information on how the tool shall reclassify - leave the default setting
-    - the next two parts are the outputs: it's not important where the output files are exported to, you just should find them easily afterwards
+    - The next two parts are the outputs: it's not important where the output files are exported to, you just should find them easily afterwards (we recommend using the project data folder and naming both output or results)
 4. Uncheck both check boxes
 5. Run the model
 6. It outputs one image and one Excel file at the locations you specified as output folders
 <br/><br/>
-    > If you need help with running the model, check this <a href="Examples and help/Walkthrough - model.mp4">walkthrough</a> of its execution
+    > If you need help with running the model, check this <a href="Examples and help/Walkthrough - model.mp4">walkthrough</a> of its execution or look under <a href="Additional info/specifics.md">specifics</a>
 7. Take a look at the image and compare it to <a href="Examples and help/NDVI colored.png">NDVI colored.png</a> - does it makes sense?
 You should see your roi colored from red to green on a white background
 8. Proceed if it looks fine, repeat the steps if something seems wrong.
 Remember to check your input values in the model!
+Additional help can be found under <a href="Additional info/specifics.md">specifics</a>.
+If you cannot resolve the problem yourself feel free to ask questions in the <a href="https://github.com/GrHalbgott/Fossgis22_Plants-vs-CO2/discussions">Discussions</a> section of this repository

 </details>